weidai2/ImmuneMirror/README.md

   ```

   #### Way 2:
-  You may directly clone the master repository from the [GitHub](https://github.com/weidai2/ImmuneMirror/), unzip it and rename as ImmuneMirror
+  You can directly clone the master repository from the [GitHub](https://github.com/weidai2/ImmuneMirror/), unzip it and rename as ImmuneMirror

   Now your working environment is ready!